Rukhan4/Rukhan4/README.md

 ## About Me
-I'm a **Mathematics and Computer Science** student at the **University of Waterloo**, passionate about **bioinformatics, genomics, and software development**.
-I enjoy working on computational biology problems, designing efficient algorithms, and leveraging cloud technologies for research and analytics.
+I'm a **Mathematics and Computer Science** student at the **University of Waterloo**.I enjoy working on computational biology problems, designing efficient algorithms, and leveraging cloud technologies for research and analytics.

 ## What I'm Working On
 - **Bioinformatics & Genomics:** Developing computational tools for biological data analysis.